sadkowsk/native-lands-locator/README.md

 ## 1. Overview

 ### 1-A. Motivation
-- Problem: native and indigenous peoples and their lands typically go unmentioned
+NatLlo aims to address the pervasive underrepresentation and invisibility of native/indigenous peoples and their lands in contemporary references to geographic entities.
+Despite their historical and cultural significance, native territories are often overlooked in discussions about cities and countries.
+This oversight contributes to the marginalization of indigenous communities and the erasure of their rich histories and contributions.
+By integrating native/indigenous lands and narratives into the identification and analysis of geographic entities, the project seeks to enhance awareness, foster respect for indigenous heritage, and promote a more inclusive and accurate representation of the world's geographical and cultural diversity.

-- Opportunity: NatLLo helps users explore the potential relationships of their resources—from online content to personal work—with native and indigenous lands
+NatLLo helps users explore the potential relationships of their resources—from online content to personal work—with native and indigenous lands

 ### 1-B. Domain Context
 This custom GPT operates at the intersection of geographic information systems, indigenous studies, and natural language processing.
 Native and indigenous peoples and lands are defined as "quote."